CANVAS, fittingly, began with one story.

 Surely, Jean Giono could not have imagined that his selfless sharing of a fictional tale about an old man planting trees in wartime France to the creative commons would give birth to a small nonprofit that would now be giving away tens of thousands of books to poor children in the Philippines every year.

 This belief in a ripple effect, and Jean Giono’s example, are the reasons why we have always made our stories freely downloadable on our website, and why we choose to give our books to children in poor and disadvantaged communities throughout the Philippines.
 They are the reasons why we strive to make Philippine art more accessible through our various public art initiatives.
-And they are the reasons why we have joined a global movement to “share ideas worth spreading.”

 From one seed, an entire forest.
 From one story, a generation of readers.
 We cling to the hope and possibility that somewhere down the line, one of the books that we publish, one of the artworks that we show, or one of ideas that we share, will trigger the imagination of one child who will then be moved to change the world for the better.